portablestew/key-commune/deployment/lightsail/README.md

 6. Choose plan: **$5/month minimum recommended** (for production use)
 7. Name your instance: `key-commune-app`
 8. Click "Create instance"
-9. Wait for the instance to start (2-3 minutes)
+9. Wait for the instance to start (15+ minutes on small instances)
 10. Note the **Public IP address** (e.g., 123.45.67.89)

 ### Important: